bermudi/conventional-commits-unofficial/README.md

 - **Body Rules:** The body now has a recommended 72-character line limit and mandates hyphens (`-`) for bullet points.
 (See Specification rule 6)

-- **Language Mandate:** All parts of the commit message MUST be in English.
-(See Specification rule 17)

 - **Recommended Types:** The list of recommended types (`build`, `chore`, `ci`, etc.) is now formally part of the specification, and `i18n` has been added.
 (See Specification rule 14)

 - **FAQ Updates:** The FAQ has been updated to reflect these stricter rules.